Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states: Error analysis in various detector efficiency conditions

 \section{Error analysis in various detector efficiency conditions}

 By performing the adaptive strategy, we observe the improvement of the probability of conclusive results while suppressing the error probability due to the dark count and visibility imperfection.
 However, a heterodyne measurement designed to approach the comparable conclusive results probability yields a better error probability in the large mean photon number regime.
-Here, we analyze the error probability achievable by our strategy with an SPD under various detection efficiency conditions and compare them with the heterodyne detection strategy.
+Here, we analyze the error probability achievable by our strategy with an SPD under various detection efficiency conditions and compare them with the ideal heterodyne detection strategy with a $100\%$ system efficiency.
 Since our system has a finite transmittance of $91\%$ from the signal preparation point to the SSPD, the maximum achievable total system efficiency is limited to $91\%$.
 In Fig.~\ref{exp_error_VSHetero}(a), we plot the ratio of the error probabilities of our strategy and the heterodyne measurement as a function of the quantum efficiency of the SPD for the mean photon numbers $\abs{\alpha}^2=1.5$ (filled circles) and $\abs{\alpha}^2=3.0$ (open circles).
 Green and red colors indicate the results for $M=4$ and $M=10$, respectively.
+The actual experimental condition corresponds to the detector efficiency of $73\%$, which gives a total system efficiency of $66\%$.